 $20 million in new endowment and current-use funds will be used to expand educational access and opportunities that Columbia GS provides to its unique student body—many of whom seek out GS after experiencing difficult circumstances that may have prevented them from excelling academically in the past.

 With $10 million in initial funding, Columbia GS can continue its tradition of innovation by building new programs and creating new educational pathways designed for nontraditional students.
-GS has always met this challenge and responded with innovative programs that expand opportunity, create access, and push the boundaries of how we think about elite education.
+GS has always met this challenge and responded with innovative programs that expand opportunity, create access, and push the boundaries of how society thinks about elite education.

 Your Impact